Breitenbush Hot Springs’ Meadow Pool. Credit: Mitchell Friedman/Flickr CC

 Unplugged Breitenbush Hot Springs, Oregon

-Breitenbush is also a terrific place for a quick getaway or retreat with your partner or a friend, offering a robust set of workshops all year long on themes ranging from singing to yoga.
+Breitenbush is also a terrific place for a quick getaway or retreat with your partner or a friend, offering workshops all year long on themes ranging from singing to yoga.
 The resort typically offers several family-oriented weekends a year, which may even include child care.
 And it’s truly unplugged — there is no Wi-Fi or cell phone service, though there is a landline on the grounds in case of an emergency.

 Location: Oregon Cascades, about 60 miles east of Salem (a 5.5-hour drive from Seattle)